-Licia Barocas (Alexandria, Egypt, 8 March 1916 - Florence 1962?), sister: came to Florence as did her brother in order to study; left for Egypt after the promulgation of the Racial Laws; returned to Italy in 1952.
+Licia Barocas (Alexandria, Egypt, 8 March 1916 - Florence 1962?), sister: came to Florence as did her brother in order to study and left for Egypt after the promulgation of the Racial Laws.
+She returned to Italy in 1952.

 Ida Orvieto Barocas (1882-1949?), mother: widow, came to Florence in 1934 with her two youngest sons and left for Egypt after the promulgation of the Racial Laws.

 Valerio Barocas (Alexandria, Egypt, 26 October 1904 - Rome April 1965), brother: expelled from the Italian Hospital in Egypt where he was a doctor because of his Italian nationality.
 He emigrated to Italy in 1952 with his wife Cesira Casini, a teacher, and his sons Alberto (1938), who became a nuclear chemist, and Claudio (1940-1989), a future Egyptologist.
 They moved to Rome in 1958.

 Emergency Committee in Aid of Displaced Foreign Scholars, New York